 Barú And Rosario Islands

-For a list of recommended hotels with pros and cons of each place, check out this post: Rosario Islands Hotels: The Best Places To Stay With Kids
+For a list of recommended family-friendly hotels with pros and cons of each place, check out this post: Rosario Islands Hotels: The Best Places To Stay With Kids

 Many of the resorts on Baru and Rosario Islands also have day trip options available from Cartagena.
 This is convenient for folks that are looking to only spend the day on the islands.